 Despite these efforts, it remains challenging for the inference task streams within the limited time constraints in potentially extreme factors [6] such as poor network conditions and excessive task arrivals.
-To meet the requirement of current EO tasks, which can range from demanding precision to partial precision at times, multiple satellites are required to collectively perform observations, with different satellites handling specific computational tasks.
+To meet the requirement of different EO tasks, which can range from demanding high precision to partial precision, multiple satellites are required to collectively perform observations, with different satellites handling specific computational tasks.
 In such a computing environment characterized by diversity and dynamics, multiexit mechanisms are crucial to address these issues.
 Multiexit mechanisms are introduced as a solution to reduce a significant computational load by selectively activating an early-exit (EE) point [8] within a multi-layer network, even if it leads to inference degradation.
-Partitioning multi-exit models for multiple task stream applications remains to be fully considered.
+Meanwhile, partitioning multi-exit models for multiple task stream applications remains to be fully considered, which can assist satellites infer cooperatively.
 However, the simultaneous management of EE points and partition points adds complexity to the inference system, especially when dealing with evolving task profiles.

-This paper proposes an efficient framework for inference offloading involving multiple satellites by partitioning multi-exit DNN models, which consist of one HEO satellite and multiple LEO satellites.
+This paper proposes an efficient framework for inference offloading involving multiple satellites by partitioning multiexit DNN models, which consist of one HEO satellite and multiple LEO satellites.
 We divide the inference task into two parts, with the task owner executing the initial portion of the DNNs and offloading the remaining part to other task executors.
 The key challenge lies in determining the optimal EE and partitioning points for each task, based on specific task demands and the current system status.
 We need to consider the trade-off between task completion and maintaining satisfactory task accuracy.
 When prioritizing high inference performance for each task, some tasks may fail to meet their deadlines due to prolonged waiting times.
 In turn, if we solely focus on increasing system throughput, overall inference performance may not meet expectations.
 Therefore, this paper needs to formulate this issue and design efficient algorithms to address it.

-The main contributions of our paper include the following aspects.
+The main contributions of our paper are as follows.

-- We formulate an optimization problem by considering inference task and computing models to trade-off between task completion and maintaining satisfactory task accuracy under the time limitations. - We introduce a task gain-aware method based on task completion and task accuracy, aiming to derive an efficient solution to the formulated problem. - Simulation evaluations show that our proposed algorithm significantly outperforms the baseline algorithms across the task stream.
+- We formulate an optimization problem by considering inference tasks and computing models to trade-off between the number of tasks completed and maintaining satisfactory task accuracy under the time limitations. - We introduce a task gain-aware method based on task completion and task accuracy, aiming to derive an efficient solution to the formulated problem. - Simulation evaluations show that our proposed algorithm significantly outperforms the baseline algorithms across the task stream.